mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-dictionary-database.md

 ```python
 spaces = datastore['office']['medical']
 ```
 The variable is a reference to the object.
 Any changes made with `spaces` will also be reflected in the original datastore.
-Also, because `spaces` containsonly the list of spaces in the datastore, it is quite easy to step through the spaces with a `for` statement.
-In the example below, the for loop is looking for a specifc space then updates the price:
+Also, because `spaces` contains only the list of spaces in the datastore, it is quite easy to step through the spaces with a `for` statement.
+In the example below, the for loop is looking for a specific space then updates the price:

 ```python
 # Here is a method to find and change a value in the database.